 Improving the coach’s knowledge and skills plus keeping everyone safe while working with the horses and ponies is essential to providing a professional service.
 Funding for training is an ongoing challenge for the committee who apply for grants to subsidise the coaches.

 To fully train a coach usually takes three years.
 They need to attend workshops and complete Unit Standards on equine care and training, medical knowledge of disabilities and how to benefit the RDA riders, mounting and dismounting procedures, planning productive riding sessions and keeping everyone safe.

-For more information on these Workshops and how to register your interest phone Volunteer Coordinator Annette Shier on 021 1744 096.
+For more information on these Workshops and how to register your interest phone or email Volunteer Coordinator Annette Shier on 021 1744 096.

 For more information about Coaches training with CRDA contact Training Coordinator Jenny Nicol.
 Please remember to include your phone number.

 All training programs are designed within the guidelines of the NZRDA Code of Safe Practice.

 For more information about volunteering with CRDA, use the link “Volunteers” at the top of this page.